yiyesther/group-2-final-assignment/README.md

 - TBD (section 3.3-3.5)
 - As most variables are discrete instead of continuous, it is hard to produce correlation table.
 - TBD (section 4)

+## 3. Limitations and further evaluationos
+- TBD